Evangelical Church in Germany: History

 The EKD has undergone a split in the 20th century and lost a bulk of its adherents in East Germany due to state atheist policies of the former East German government.
 After 1990, membership was counted and amounted to around the same number as the Roman Catholic Church.
 In the 21st century, membership in both the Evangelical Church and the Roman Catholic Church stagnates as more people are becoming religious nones.

+A 2019 study estimated that there were 114,000 unreported victims of sexual abuse in the EKD and the Catholic Church in Germany combined.
+The 95% confidence interval comprises 28,000 to 280,000 victims.
+According to a study published in 2024, pedophilic members of the EKD have sexually abused at least 9,355 minors since 1946.
+Putting this figure into context, the coordinator of the study clarified that this number of cases was only the tip of the iceberg.
+The average age of the victims is 11 years.